 1. Add a slide-in widget to your blog with MiloTree

 When people visit blogs, they’re typically only there to find an answer or solution to a problem.
-If you want people to know, like, and trust you – it’s going to be hard to accomplish this from a single blog visit that can last less than a minute.
+However, if you want people to know, like, and trust you – it’s going to be hard to accomplish this from a single blog visit that can last less than a minute.

 By having your blog visitors follow you on Instagram, you’re allowing yourself the opportunity to build up that trust you’re going to need to make a sale down the line.